OXID-eSales/graphql-base-module/docs/consuming/AdministrateCustomer.rst

 Send this token in every request to the API in the Authorization header (Bearer <JWT>) where it is necessary to be logged in and be identifiable as the current customer.

-Here are some examples how to update the birthday, set the invoice address, create a delivery address.
+Here are some examples how to update the birthday date, set the invoice address and create a delivery address.

 .. code-block:: graphql
    :caption: call to ``customerBirthdateUpdate`` mutation